Park and ride

 1.7 Unless otherwise authorised by the University, all motor vehicles (with the exception of motorcycles/scooters and Liveried University vehicles) parked or loading/unloading on the Campuses must display a valid Bath Spa University Parking Permit, which can be a:

-1.8 Motorcycles and scooters owners are required apply for a valid permit so they are registered with University; however it is not a requirement that permits are displayed on motorcycles or scooters.
+1.8 Motorcycles and scooters owners are required to apply for a valid permit so they are registered with the University; however it is not a requirement that permits are displayed on motorcycles or scooters.

 1.9 A Validation Ticket is valid for any campus on the day of purchase if supported by an official Validation Permit (see paragraph 1.8 above).
+Validation Tickets can also be purchased through the JustPark App.
 For the avoidance of doubt, a Validation Ticket on its own (i.e. without a Validation Permit) does not constitute a valid permit allowing users to park on the campus.

-1.10 A Corsham Court Validation Parking Permit is accepted at all sites where Pay and Display is in operation (Newton Park, Sion Hill, and Corsham Court).
+1.10 A Corsham Court Validation Parking Permit is accepted at all sites where Pay and Display is in operation (Newton Park, Sion Hill, Corsham Court and Locksbrook Road).
 The parking area at Corsham Court in which these permits can be used is located behind the post office, where parking restrictions are enforced by Wiltshire County Council.
 Please be aware that a Corsham Court Validation Parking Permit must be accompanied by a Validation Ticket, which can be purchased from the pay and display machines in the car park.
 No other Validation Parking Permit (Student or Staff) will be accepted at Corsham Court.

-1.11 Staff Permits are valid for use at any Campus (i.e. a Permit issued to Newton Park Staff is valid for use at Sion Hill and/or Corsham Court and vice versa).
-Student Permits are only valid at Sion Hill or Newton Park.
+1.11 Staff Permits are valid for use at any Campus (i.e. a Permit issued to Newton Park Staff is valid for use at Sion Hill, Corsham Court and Locksbrook Road, and vice versa).

-1.12 Permits must be clearly displayed in the front windscreen of the vehicle.
-For the avoidance of doubt, it is the driver’s responsibility to display a valid permit – it is not the University’s or the Parking Enforcement Officers responsibility to check if a vehicle not displaying a permit has been issued with one.
+1.12 Permits are paperless and will be monitored by our Automatic Number Plate Recognition (ANPR) system.
+Permit applications take 24 hours to activate on the ANPR system.
+For the avoidance of doubt, it is the driver's responsibility to ensure the permit is active – it is not the University's or the Parking Enforcement Officer's responsibility to check if a vehicle permit has been issued.

-All students eligible to park on University Campuses need to obtain and display a valid permit (see paragraph 1.10 above).
+All students eligible to park on University Campuses need to obtain a valid permit.
 Students are those who are attending the University (any campus) on a course of study.

 2.1.1 A student parking permit will be valid at the Newton Park and Sion Hill campuses.